-Without modifying our opinion, we draw attention to Note 2(b) "Going Concern" in the financial report, which indicates that the ability of the entity to continue as a going concern is dependent on the ongoing financial support from The Roy Morgan Research Centre Pty Ltd. This condition, along with other matters as set out in Note 2(b) give rise to a material uncertainty which may cast significant doubt about the ability of the consolidated entity to continue as a going concern, and therefore the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.
+We draw attention to Note 2(b) "Going Concern" in the financial report which describes the events and/or conditions which give rise to the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as a going concern and therefore the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.
+Our opinion is not modified in respect of this matter.